-Please enjoy this recent video about Berlin and its significant for trans* people, courtesy of DW’s Arts.21…
+Please enjoy this recent video about Berlin and its significance for trans* people, courtesy of DW’s Arts.21…

 How can you participate in the CSD parade?

 You don’t need to do anything to be able to join – just show up and bring a positive attitude!
-Feel free to dress up in full colorful costume or go casual…as with everything Pride related, “come as you are”, like Kurt Cobain sang all those years ago, is the main idea.
+Feel free to dress up in full colourful costume or go casual … as with everything Pride-related, “come as you are”, like Kurt Cobain sang all those years ago, is the main idea.
 You can also sign up to volunteer here.
 I am personally very excited to be decorating floats this year, so expect some live content from me on July 22nd (prep day) and 23rd (parade day)!

 Are you new to Germany or Berlin?
 Have you been here for a while?